 The mornings are devoted to small ensembles.
 Every participant will be assigned to two different ensembles, alternating per day.
-Half of the time the ensembles receive intensive coaching by the tutors.
+At least half of the time the ensembles receive intensive coaching by the tutors.
 The ensembles will have an opportunity to present themselves in an internal concert.

 Instrumentalists take part in chamber music in all possible combinations of string and winds, with or without piano.
+Very advanced singers may also participate in this.
 All formations from quartet upward are possible, with perhaps a few incidental trios.
 Ensembles will be formed well in advance, so you can prepare your parts thoroughly at home.
 There is also the unique possibility to form larger and more complex combinations, also with winds, that are not easy to organize 'at home'.
 Think of Schubert's Octet, the Spohr Nonet and the Allegro for four string quartets by the Dutch romantic composer Van Bree.

-Tewe Verhage: A Pellegrina summer school is like a perfect active vacation with much to be experienced
+Tewe Verhage: A Pellegrina summer school is a perfect active vacation with much to be experienced

 The course is open to individual participants as well as existing ensembles.